 Renting a car in St Petersburg is simple and fairly straightforward, but driving is another matter.

-By now you should know that driving habits and enforcement are still poor in Russia, so most of the tourists tend to avoid renting a car by themselves; but rather they prefer to travel by other means of transport, or they just hire a driver.
+By now you should know that driving habits and enforcement are still poor in Russia, though things now are not so worse like in the past.
+However, most of the tourists tend to avoid renting a car by themselves; but rather they prefer to travel by other means of transport, or they just hire a driver.
 In that way they feel safer!

 That said, if you really want to drive to St Petersburg by car, remember that according to Russian laws, you need separate car insurance and written permission from the owner to take the car across the border.
 It should contain an explicit list of countries where you are allowed to drive.